-THE writer of the following pages, having been a resident at the Fallsa number of years, and familiar with the whole scenery at all seasons of the year, as well as with all the interesting localities in the vicinity, and having omitted no means of obtaining correct information in regard to the various facts stated, feels free to offer this manual as a correct and sufficient guide to visiters, in which they will find, within a small compass, an ample fund of information respecting the Falls and vicinity.-Having no particular or private interest to serve, he has aimed to give an impartial description of the different objects of interest on both sides of the river, and to do justice to all persons concerned.
-The plan of publishing such a manual was formed in the year 1827, and most of the materials were then collected and arranged; but for various reasons it was not published till the year 1834, though it was the first book of the kind that had ever been published respecting the Falls.
+THE writer of the following pages, having been a resident at the Falls a number of years, and familiar with the whole scenery at all seasons of the year, as well as with all the interesting localities in the vicinity, and having omitted no means of obtaining correct information in regard to the various facts stated, feels free to offer this manual as a correct and sufficient guide to visiters, in which they will find, within a small compass, an ample fund of information respecting the Falls and vicinity.
+Having no particular or private interests to serve, he has aimed to give an impartial description of the different objects of interest on both sides of the river, and to do justice to all persons concerned.
+The plan of publishing such a manual was formed eight years ago, and most of the materials were then collected and arranged; but for various reasons it was not published till the year 1834, though it was the first book of the kind that had ever been published respecting the Falls.
+Most of the first edition was sold in the course of three months last season.
 From an intercourse with a vast number of visiters at all seasons of the year, he has been enabled to ascertain what kind of information they most need, and has greatly enlarged the present edition in order, if possible, to afford ample information in relation to every thing connected with the Falls and vicinity, about which inquiries would naturally be made.

-IF New editions of this Manual will be published from time to time, as they may be needed, containing notices of incidents and such additional information as may be useful to the traveller and tourist.
+New editions of this Manual will be published from time to time, as they may be needed, containing notices of incidents and such additional information as may be useful to the Traveler and Tourist.

-Niagara Falls, 1836.
+Niagara Falls, 1835.